xorduna/web-crawler/readme.md

 This webcrawler comes in three flavors:

 - Recursively: standard recursive crawler without any concurrency
-- Fast: concurrent crawler that spaws a goroutine for each link found
+- Fast: concurrent crawler that spawns a goroutine for each link found
 - Pooled: concurrent crawler that uses a pool of workers to process the links

 ```bash